terrapower/armi/doc/requirements/srsd.rst

 .. req:: The operator package shall provide a means by which to communicate inputs and results between analysis modules.
    :id: REQ_operator_io
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 The operator package shall receive output from calculation modules and store the results on a well-defined central model.
 A composite pattern shall be used, with a Reactor containing Assemblies containing Blocks, etc.

 .. req:: The operator package shall provide a means to perform computations in parallel on a high performance computer.
    :id: REQ_operator_parallel
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 Many analysis tasks require high performance computing (HPC), and the operator package shall contain utilities and routines to communicate with an HPC and to facilitate execution of simulations in parallel.

 .. req:: The operator package shall allow physics coupling between analysis modules.
    :id: REQ_operator_coupling
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 For coupled physics (e.g. neutronics depends on thermal hydraulics depends on neutronics), the operator package shall allow loose and/or tight coupling.
 Loose coupling is using the values from the previous timestep to update the next timestep.
 Tight is an operator-splitting iteration until convergence between one or more modules.

 .. req:: The operator package shall allow analysis modules to be replaced without affecting interfaces in other modules.
    :id: REQ_operator_analysis
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 Often, a module is replaced with a new module fulfilling some new requirement.
 When this happens, the operator package shall isolate required changes to the new module.
 For example, if a fuel performance module needs temperatures but the temperature-computing module is replaced, the fuel performance module should require no changes to work with the drop-in replacement.
 This requires modular design and standardization in state names.

 .. req:: The operator package shall coordinate calls to the various modules.
    :id: REQ_operator_coord
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 Based on user settings, the ordering, initialization, and calls to other modules shall be coordinated by the operator package.
 The operator package must therefore be aware of dependencies of each module.

 .. req:: The latticePhysics package will execute the lattice physics code in a parallel, serial, or distributed fashion depending on the mode.
    :id: REQ_lattice_execute
+   :status: needs implementation, needs test

+.. req:: The nucDirectory package shall contain basic nuclide information for a wide range of nuclides.
+   :id: REQ_NUCDIR_DATA
-   :status: implemented, needs test
+   :status: needs implementation, needs test

+The nucDirectory package shall contain the following general information for each nuclide:

+- name
+- symbol
+- natural isotopic abundance of elements
+- atomic number (Z)
+- mass number (A)
+- atomic weight
+- meta stable state

-.. reg:: The reactor package shall represent the user-specified reactor.
+.. req:: The nucDirectory package shall store data separately from code.
-   :id: REQ_reator_user
+   :id: REQ_NUCDIR_FILES
-   :status: implemented, needs test
+   :status: needs implementation, needs test

-Given user input describing a reactor system, the reactor package shall construct with equivalent fidelity a software model of the reactor.
-In particular, the reactor package shall appropriately represent the shape, arrangement, connectivity, dimensions, materials (including thermo-mechanical properties), isotopic composition, and temperatures of the reactor.

-TODO: This may be tested by:

-#.
-Evidence that input quantities are accessible from the reactor model
-#.
-Validation that an input benchmark performs within measured quantities
+The software shall be made flexible such that the definition of specific nuclides available (i.e. those used in a version of MC**2), can be updated without modifying the code.

+TODO: This can be tested by inspecting the logic of the code to retrieve data from a resource file, or by modifying the resource file to create an expected outcome.

 ------------------------